 CBD interacts with the CB-1 receptor inside the body’s Endocannabinoid System, and through this interaction, CBD alters Serotonin signals.

 In a 2011 study in the Journal of Psychopharmacology, human participants with social anxiety disorder (SAD) were either given an oral serving size of 400 milligrams of CBD or a placebo.

 The study results showed that those who took the CBD serving experienced overall reduced anxiety levels.

 I don’t necessarily suffer from anxiety all the time.
 However, with the current global health crisis, I’ve been feeling a bit more anxious lately.

-I take a serving of Busy Bee’s B-Well CBD oil every evening to help reduce anxious feelings so I am able to fall asleep easier and stay asleep all night.
+I take a serving of my favorite CBD oil every evening to help reduce anxious feelings so I am able to fall asleep easier and stay asleep all night.